 Opening doors to opportunity

 “It was very nice to be a part of something like this and have other students who looked like me and had the same interests as me and build a community around that.
-I looked forward to work every single day because you never knew what else you’re going to learn and how it was just going to impact you,” Imani says, reflecting on the life-changing experience.
+I looked forward to work every single day because you never knew what else you’re going to learn and how it was just going to impact you,” Imani says.

 Exploring new interests and career options